©Photo by iStock: Jacob Wackerhausen

 And for some, two years represents the danger of being stuck in a rut:

 Personally, as my two-year Japanniversary came and went, something I began to miss from my early days in Tokyo was the feeling that everything was an adventure.
-Back in autumn 2015, I could get excited about things that seem mundane to me now, like matcha ice cream, vending machines with hot drinks, and the conversations I had with Pepper, the robot.
+Back then, I could get excited about things that seemed mundane to me now, like matcha ice cream, vending machines with hot drinks and the conversations I had with Pepper, the robot.

-If your two year anniversary is causing you to re-evaluate your life in Japan, I would encourage you to embrace these thoughts rather than shy away from them.
+Is your two-year anniversary causing you to re-evaluate your life in Japan?
+Then, I would encourage you to embrace these thoughts rather than shy away from them.
 If you choose to leave, I hope your time in Japan stays with you your whole life.
 If you choose to stay, move forward instead of mourning your honeymoon period.
 Changing jobs, taking up a new hobby or traveling to a part of Japan you have never been to before can be great ways to get out of a rut.

-As a start, here are some exciting events happening this year that can help you see Japan from a different perspective, a few volunteering opportunities in Tokyo to make the most of your free time, and a few ideas of what you can do this year to start and end your year right.
+As a start, don’t forget to check out our monthly event listings that can help you see Tokyo from a different perspective, a few volunteering opportunities in Tokyo to make the most of your free time and a few ideas of what you can do this year to start and end your year right.

 Own your Japanniversary, celebrate your achievements and look forward to where Japan will take you next.